Migration from IMAP source to Exchange 2019/2016/2013

 - You have a list of all credentials for mailboxes you want to migrate via IMAP - here is why

-- Know your IMAP server address or IP, port and SSL connection support - for example, for Google (whether Gmail or Google Apps) those are: imap.gmail.com, port 993, enabled SSL
+- Know your IMAP server address or IP, port and SSL connection support - for example, for Gmail those are: imap.gmail.com, port 993, enabled SSL

-- IMAP access is enabled on the source server - see here how to do this for Gmail and Google Apps accounts
+- IMAP access is enabled on the source server - see here how to do this for Gmail and Google Workspace (formerly G Suite)

-Step 8: Installation and activation of CodeTwo Exchange Migration
+Step 6: Install and activate CodeTwo Exchange Migration

-In the case of migration from IMAP the program can be installed anywhere e.g. on a workstation outside source and target domains, however, it will most likely works the best if installed directly on the target Exchange Server.
+When migrating data from an IMAP server, the program can be installed anywhere, e.g. on a workstation outside source and target domains.
+However, it will most likely work best if installed directly on the target Exchange Server.

 II.
 Migration process